sihensel/docs/arch-install.md

 cryptsetup open /dev/sda3 luks_root
 ```

 `luks_root` will be the name used to access the partition.
-Afterwards, the partition will be available at `/dev/mapper/luks_root`.
+Afterwards, the partition will be available at `/dev/mapper/luks_root`.<br>
 Now, create a filesystem with `mkfs.ext4 /dev/mapper/luks_root`.
 Also create filesystems for the other 2 partitions.
 - `/dev/sda1` - efi, vfat
 - `/dev/sda2` - boot, ext4

-Finally, mount all partitions:
+Finally, mount all partitions.
 ```sh
 mount /dev/mapper/luks_root /mnt
 mkdir /mnt/boot